wellrestedphp/wellrested/docs/source/messages.rst

         "color": "Calico"
     }

-We can read and parse the JSON body, and even provide it **as** the parsedBody for later middleware or handler like this:
+We can read and parse the JSON body, and even provide it as the parsedBody for later middleware or handlers like this:

 .. code-block:: php